hotpeppersec/cloudlab/docs/_source/tools.rst

 Installing Ansible
 ==================

-We can extend our existing lab framework by simply adding "ansible" to `python/requirements.txt`.
+Simply adding "ansible" to `python/requirements.txt` will make Ansible available in our Docker containers.
 Now when we type `make docker`, pip will take care of the installation for us.
-Then we can experiment with Ansible playbook runs inside our Docker container.
+Then we can experiment with Ansible playbook runs.

 Ansible Playbooks
 =================

 Ansible breaks down it's execution runs into discrete workflows known as playbooks.
 Playbooks are executed on the target hosts to implement configurations.
 It's quite useful to be able to kick off a playbook run on the taget host every 15 minutes.
 This is a direct example of Continuous Deployment in action.
 If somethings changes in the GitHub repository, we want that to propagate out to the targets and the latest configuration to be applied to the server.
 We can also deploy a newer version of an application and then stop and start the applicationto effect the change.

 Ansible playbooks break down target hosts into groupings known as roles.